Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-15 - Unlocking resources, grid!
 Worked in semaphores, unlocking and locking and the main function in that file.
 Grid not setup.
 (1 hour)

+### 2024-01-16 - Grid display!
+Grid display intialized for traps, treasure, monsters, and blank spaces, created an h file for grid.
+(1.5 hours)